burak-kara/port-scan-detector/README.md

 A pure Python program to detect network port scanning attacks.
 Currently logs different TCP port scans.
 Can run in the background like a daemon and log attacks to a log file.

-The new version Pyscanlogger is named Pyscanlogd availavle from https://code.google.com/p/pyscanlogd/
+The latest code for this including some added features can be seen here http://code.google.com/p/pyscanlogd/

 ### Required Packages
 ----
 Pyscanlogger is dependent on pypcap and dpkt packages.

-- **dpkt** is availavle from https://pypi.python.org/pypi/pypcap
+- **pypcap** is availavle from https://pypi.python.org/pypi/pypcap
-- **pypcap** is availavle from http://code.google.com/p/dpkt/
+- **dpkt** is availavle from http://code.google.com/p/dpkt/

 ### Install